taublast/Doom.Mobile/README.md

 ## Why Another .NET DOOM?

 * Cross-platform implementation for iOS, MacCatalyst, Android and Windows.
-* Use mobile touch gestures and additionally keyboard on desktop.
+* Mobile touch gestures and additionally keyboard on desktop.
-* Added custom UI to select weapons on mobile, tap left-bottom corner to open.
+* Custom UI to select weapons on mobile, tap left-bottom corner to open.
 * Multi-channel stereo sound working on all platforms.

 ## How To Play